droglenc/NCMTH107/modules/Probability_Prep.md

 ----

 <div class="alert alert-warning">
-To prepare for this module, please answer the following questions from the preparation readings and videos.
-Please contact the professor if you have questions.
+Use the preparation readings and videos to prepare WRITTEN answers (to bring to class) for the following questions.
+Please contact <a href="mailto:dogle@northland.edu">Dr. Ogle</a> if you have questions.
 </div>

 1. What does the most basic form of probability calculations require?